 2007 review of TFAs in the food supply

-FSANZ completed a review of trans fatty acids (TFAs) in the food supply and reported findings to the ministers responsible for food regulation.
+FSANZ completed a review of TFAs in the food supply and reported findings to the ministers responsible for food regulation.

 FSANZ found that the contributions of TFAs to energy intakes of Australians and New Zealanders was below the goal of 1 per cent of total energy intake proposed by the WHO, and comparable to, or lower than, intake estimates from other countries.